Skip to content

 export DISABLE_AUTOUPDATER=1

-# Use configuration management tools to control versions
+# Use configuration management tools to roll versions out to the fleet

 Keep up with Claude Code developments: